zubairashfaque/my-site/_posts/2020-01-16-Tree-Based-Modeling-from-Scratch-(Python).markdown

 ##  Overview
 *	Explaining of tree based models for classification and regression from scratch with their advantages and disadvantages.
-*	Learn supervised machine learning concepts like Classification and Regression Trees (CART), Bagging and Random Forests, Boosting random forest, and ensemble methods.
+*	Learn supervised machine learning concepts like `Classification and Regression Trees (CART)`, `Bagging and Random Forests`, `Boosting random forest`, and `ensemble methods`.
-*	Implementation of these tree based machine-learning algorithms in Python.
+*	Implementation of these tree based machine-learning algorithms in `Python`.

 ## Introduction

 Decision tree are supervised learning models used in data mining.
-In other words, these models help us in finding new information in a provided dataset to solve problems involving classification and regression.
-Tree based learning algorithms are considered to be one of the best in terms of accuracy, stability, ease of understanding and flexibility.
+In other words, these models help us in finding new information in a provided dataset to solve problems involving `classification` and `regression`.
+Tree based learning algorithms are considered to be one of the best in terms of `accuracy`, `stability`, `ease of understanding` and `flexibility`.
 As discussed, these models have a high flexibility but that comes at a price: on one hand, trees are able to capture complex non-linear relationships; on the other hand, they are prone to over fitting (memorizing the noise present in a dataset).

 ### 1. What is Decision Tree?

 A decision tree is like a flowchart.
 To put it another way, a decision-tree is data-structure consisting of hierarchy of individual units called nodes.
-Each internal node represents a “question” or “prediction” (e.g., whether a coin flip comes up heads or tails).
+Each internal node represents a `question` or `prediction` (e.g., whether a coin flip comes up heads or tails).
 There are three kinds of nodes.

 * Root